References to changes to the Flood Provisions:

 What is Base Flood Elevation?

-The Base Flood Elevation (BFE) is the elevation to which floodwater is anticipated to rise during the base flood.
+The Base Flood Elevation (BFE) is the elevation that floodwater is anticipated to rise during the base flood.
 BFEs are shown on Flood Insurance Rate Maps and on the flood profiles.
 The BFE is the regulatory requirement for the elevation of structures.
-The relationship between the BFE and a structure's elevation determines the flood insurance premium
+The relationship between the BFE and a structure's elevation determines the flood insurance premium.

-Monroe County enforces Monroe County Land Development Code Chapter 122 - Floodplain Management.
+Monroe County enforces the Monroe County Land Development Code Chapter 122 - Floodplain Management Opens a New Window. cod code.
 Structures built after December 31, 1974, must have the lowest floor elevated to or above the base flood elevation.
 The owner or purchaser of a structure with habitable space below the base flood elevation may be faced with significant unforeseen expenses.